alecnicolas/forum/README.md

 - Using Okta for authentication and authorization.
 (Check Local Storage for token)
 - Continous deployment.
 (Netlify)
 - Many-to-One relationship between ForumPost and User tables.
 (Found in ForumPost.java entity)
-- Spring provides ORM (JPA) and Dependency Injection
+- Spring / ORM (JPA) and Dependency Injection
-- Angular SPA and Dependency Injection
+- Angular / SPA and Dependency Injection

 ###### General